-The quintessential mode of transport here is traditional houseboat and you can choose between day or overnight cruises.
-At the heart of the backwaters you’ll also find Lake Vembanad, the longest lake in India.
+The quintessential mode of transport here is a traditional houseboat and you can choose between day or overnight cruises.
+At the heart of the backwaters, you’ll also find Lake Vembanad, the longest lake in India.

 Boasting dramatic mountain scenery, Munnar is set at an altitude of over 1,500 metres.
-This hill station is the centre of some of the world’s highest tea growing estates, with the surrounding hills carpeted in emerald green plantations.
+This hill station is the centre of some of the world’s highest tea-growing estates.
+And the surrounding hills are carpeted in lush green plantations.

 Visitors can enjoy plenty of hiking and scenic bike rides in the area, as well as cooler weather.
 Nearby, in Eravikulam National Park, you can also spot Nilgiri Tahr, a rare mountain goat species that’s endemic to this region of South India.

 South India is home to many stunning temples, offering a fantastic insight into this region’s history and culture.
 The city of Trichy offers the imposing Rock Fort Temple, while in Mahabalipuram you’ll find the impressive Shore Temple on the Bay of Bengal.

 However, the most impressive of them all is Meenakshi Temple in Madurai.
 Dating back some 2,500 years, this temple draws thousands of devotees each day to its colourful towers.
 Another top spot in South India is Pondicherry, a city known for its French architecture and unique French-Indian cuisine.